Juerd/ESP-WiFiSettings/README.md

 it's only secured if you choose to do so by checking a checkbox.
 Of course, the user can configure pick their own password.

-The configuration is stored in files in the SPIFFS (SPI Flash FileSystem), or LittleFS on the ESP8266.
+The configuration is stored in files in the flash filesystem of the ESP.
 The files are dumped in the root directory of the filesystem.
 Debug output (including the password to the configuration portal) is written to `Serial`.

 Only automatic IP address assignment (DHCP) is supported.

 ## Examples

-Note: SPIFFS is deprecated for the ESP8266 in the latest versions; use LittleFS (`LittleFS.h`) instead.
-No change is necessary for ESP32.

-Instead of `SPIFFS.begin(true)`, use `LittleFS.begin()` on the ESP8266.

 ### Minimal usage